shauryaa07/shauryaa/replit.md

 ```

 ## Recent Changes
+- 2025-10-27: **Enhanced PiP Feature** - Each participant now has a separate popup window
+  - Popups created synchronously in click handler to avoid browser blocking
+  - Automatic popup blocker detection with user-friendly toast notifications
+  - Each window follows across tabs and can be moved/resized using native browser controls
+  - Proper cleanup when windows are closed or PiP mode is deactivated
 - 2025-10-27: **MVP Complete** - All phases implemented
 - 2025-10-27: Fixed critical WebRTC timing issues (media stream initialization)
 - 2025-10-27: Implemented WebSocket signaling server with auto-matching